BethGriggs/release-notes-prototype/README.md

 # OpenJDK Release Notes Tool

 This repository contains two scripts that can be used to generate OpenJDK notes.
+Typical usage will be to first generate the list of commits for the release using the `fetchCommitList.js` script and then run `fetchReleaseNotes.js` script, supplying the commit list as an input.

 ## Prerequisites